The ABC’s of Home Heating – High Temperature Limit Switch

 One of the most common causes of high temperature limit switch failure is improper furnace maintenance, especially dirty air filters.
 A clogged air filter will reduce air flow, causing heat to buildup in the combustion chamber.
 This will cause the limit switch to cycle on and off continuously, leading to premature failure.

 Have questions about your heating system?
-Call ABC Plumbing, Sewer, Heating, Cooling and Electric.
-We’re here to help.
+Call ABC Plumbing.
+We're here to help.